panda3d/panda3d-docs/programming/rendering-process/controlling-render-order.rst

 Cull Bins
 ---------

-The CullBinManager is a global object that maintains a list of all of the cull bins in the world, and their properties.
+The :class:`.CullBinManager` is a global object that maintains a list of all of the cull bins in the world, and their properties.
 Initially, there are five default bins, and they will be rendered in the following order:

 =========== ==== ================
 Bin Name    Sort Type